-Downward pressure could generate from a change in the economic prospects for Panama, or any other event that causes transaction volumes to stagnate or decline.
-Lack of tariff increases to satisfy debt service requirements when needed or a reduction in cash flows that results in DSCRs below 2.0x would also exert downward pressure on the rating.
+Downward pressure could emerge as a result of weak economic prospects for Panama, or any other event that causes transaction volumes at ENA Master to stagnate or further decline.
+A lack of tariff increases to satisfy debt service requirements when needed or a reduction in cash flow that results in the debt service coverage ratio (DSCR) being sustained below 2.0x would also exert downward pressure on the rating.